Ann Blyth: Personal life

 In the December 1952 edition of Motion Picture and Television Magazine, Blyth stated in an interview that she was a Republican who had endorsed Dwight D. Eisenhower for president, the month before during the 1952 presidential election.

 In 1953, Blyth married obstetrician James McNulty, brother of singer Dennis Day, who had introduced them.
 The bridesmaids were actresses Joan Leslie, Jane Withers, and Betty Lynn.
-The couple received a special commendation from the Pope.
-After her marriage, Blyth took a hiatus from her career to focus on raising their five children.
+The couple received a special commendation from Pope Pius XII.
+After her marriage, Blyth took a hiatus from her career to focus on raising their five children: Timothy, Maureen, Kathleen, Terence, and Eileen.
+They later had ten grandchildren.
+McNulty died in La Jolla, California in 2007 at the age of 79.

 In 1955, an armed man who had written her fan letters was arrested near her house.

 Honors

-In 1973, McNulty and she, both Catholics, were accorded the honorific rank of Lady and Knight of the Holy Sepulchre in a ceremony presided over by Cardinal Cooke.
+In 1973, she and McNulty, both Roman Catholics were accorded the honorific rank of Lady and Knight of the Holy Sepulchre in a ceremony presided over by Cardinal Cooke.

-In 2003, she was the recipient of the Living Legacy Award by the Women's International Center in 2003.

-Later years

-Blyth was widowed when Dr. McNulty died on May 13, 2007, in La Jolla, California, aged 89.